Merritt Manufacturing Company (1901)

 In January 1971, GT&E adopted a new corporate identification program, and became simply, GTE.
 This program was also applied to subsidiary companies, and as such, Sylvania Electric Products became GTE Sylvania Incorporated.
 Merle Kremer became president of GTE Sylvania.
 In June 1973, GTE moved into their new world headquarters in Stamford, Connecticut.

 Also in 1973, GTE Sylvania formed a new Electrical Equipment Group and Architectural Products Group.
 The Electrical Equipment Group was formed with the acquisition of Zinsco Electrical Products Co., of St. Louis, Missouri.
 In 1974, Clark Control, Inc., and Canadian Controllers, Ltd. also became part of the new group.
 The Architectural Products Group was composed of the Lighting Equipment Division and the purchase of Unistrut Corporation.
 In 1974, GTE Sylvania acquired the Philco name and domestic distribution rights for television sets and stereo consoles manufactured by the Philco-Ford subsidiary of the Ford Motor Company.
 They would also design and manufacture the Philco units for sale through Philco distributors and dealers across the United States.

 Newcomen Address: Sylvania during 50 years, 1901-1951 (The Newcomen Society) 1951

 The History of GTE - The Evolution of One of America's Great Corporations (Thomas E. McCarthy) 1990

-This site, including the layout and all contents, are property of MuleSlow and shall not be reused or modified without prior written permission from a representative of MuleSlow.
+This site, including the layout and all contents, are property of Shawn Hannah and shall not be reused or modified without prior written permission.